Wiemarp/Wiemarp/README.md

-### Hello!
-I'm an aspiring developer, named Wiemar!
+# Hi I'm Wiemar!

-- 🔭 I’m going to be volunteering my time by working on an app for registering important statistics for flora and fauna with Qxote.
+- 🚀 Learning to develop Angular apps with Nx
+- 🔌 Integrating AI in Nx generators while doing so
-- 🌱 I’m currently learning Asp.NET and Angular
+- 🌱 Still learning new things in .NET Core everyday!